 You should not use methylnaltrexone if you are allergic to it, or if you have:

 a blockage in your stomach or intestines.

-To make sure methylnaltrexone is safe for you, tell your doctor if you have:
+To make sure methylnaltrexone is safe for you, tell your doctor if you have ever had:

 a stomach ulcer;

-colitis or other intestinal disorder such as Crohn's disease, diverticulitis, or Ogilvie's syndrome; or
+colitis or other intestinal disorder such as Crohn's disease, diverticulitis, or Ogilvie's syndrome.

 It is not known whether this medicine will harm an unborn baby.
 If you use methylnaltrexone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.